 Trust is a factor that is central to all business negotiations to be successful.
 Trust can be divided into cognitive trust and affective trust, where cognitive trust refers to the trust that is built by working with someone for a long time and establishing reliability, and affective trust stems out of emotions.
 Such trust is often attributed to close relationships such as friends and family.

-Therefore, the trusting scale has high task-based and high relationship-based measures.
+Therefore, Erin shows in The Culture Map that the trusting scale has high task-based and high relationship-based measures.

 - High task-based scale – In countries such as the US and the Netherlands, the trust factor is created by achievements in business relations and profits.
 Such trust can be forged as well as dissolved easily.